MJKWoolnough/gedcom/README.md

 }
 ```

-UserReferenceStructure is a GEDCOM structure type
+UserReferenceStructure is a GEDCOM structure type.

 #### type UserReferenceType